Air Berlin, Alitalia sign codeshare deal

-BERLIN, Oct 14 (Reuters) - Air Berlin and Alitalia , both soon to be part-owned by Etihad Airways, have agreed to cooperate on over 400 routes from later this month, hoping to boost ticket sales.
+BERLIN (Reuters) - Air Berlin (AB1.DE) and Alitalia [CAITLA.UL], both soon to be part-owned by Etihad Airways, have agreed to cooperate on over 400 routes from later this month, hoping to boost ticket sales.

 The airlines, both battling to return to profitability, said the codeshare deal would cover 412 flights between Italy, Germany, Austria and Switzerland.